gabeshaughnessy/augmentedart/wp-content/plugins/edge-suite/readme.txt

 * Enable jQuery no-conflict mode in the settings

+= Custom JavaScript =

+When using custom JavaScript code make sure you reference the Stage through

+    sym.$('Stage')

+$('#Stage') or sym.$('#Stage') will not work.
+The reason is that Edge Suite needs to alter the Stage Div Id, so '#Stage' does not exist.
+When using sym.$('Stage') Edge Animate will use its internal reference to get the stage.

 = Head Cleaner: Animations don't show up =

 Head Cleaner basically skips the processing of edge_suite_header() which is needed to inject the Edge Javascript.